onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 What if we could harness the will to power in the attempt of becoming god by "harnessing the will to power"
 The will to power should be harnessed and guided by us

-> "Even the body within which individuals treat each other as equals ... will have to be an incarnate will to power, it will strive to grow, spread, seize, become predominant – not from any morality or immorality but because it is living and because life simply is will to power." - [Friedrich Nietzsche](https://en.wikipedia.org/wiki/Will_to_power#:~:text=Even%20the%20body%20within%20which%20individuals%20treat%20each%20other%20as%20equals%C2%A0...%20will%20have%20to%20be%20an%20incarnate%20will%20to%20power%2C%20it%20will%20strive%20to%20grow%2C%20spread%2C%20seize%2C%20become%20predominant%C2%A0%E2%80%93%20not%20from%20any%20morality%20or%20immorality%20but%20because%20it%20is%20living%20and%20because%20life%20simply%20is%20will%20to%20power.)

-God’s message to humanity:
-Show me what you’ve gooot - from rick & morty

 We all want to be loved and connected - we are religious beings.
 And what if we weren’t monotheistic - what if we were polytheistic and there were many gods of competence and judgement for different aspects of the world?
 What if the god protocol enabled anyone to become a god of something - depending on their specialty?
 What is our god mobility?
 How easy is it to earn the status of a god through proven competence?